42talents/blog-3-ways-to-run-karate-tests-for-spring-boot-applications/README.md

 ```

 ### Example Karate Test
 You write Karate tests in Gherkin.
 We use a BDD style here.
-The following example shows how to verify that the spring-boot health actuator resource shows "up ".
+The following example shows how to verify that the spring-boot health actuator resource shows "up".
 ```gherkin
 Scenario: health resource status is "up"
   Given url baseUrl + '/actuator/health'